 St Leonards On Sea

-I'm an Integrative Psychotherapist, a Psychosynthesis Counsellor and Artist.
-I am licensed to practice S.E.
-Somatic Experiencing, which works with our responses to stress and trauma.
+I am an Integrative Psychotherapist, a Psychosynthesis Counsellor and an Artist.
+I am also licensed to use S.E.
+Somatic Experiencing which is a therapeutic approach to working with anxiety, stress and trauma.
 I will say something below about how I bring these different trainings together in order to help you.

-It is generally understood that the experience of overwhelm caused by too much stress and sometimes by un-recognised and un-resolved trauma - lie at the root of the majority of problems causing people to seek professional help.
+It is generally understood that overwhelming stress and sometimes unrecognised and unresolved trauma - lie at the root of the majority of problems causing people to seek professional help.

 * But please note: your feeling comfortable with using any of these is very important and if you are not - we will not use them.

 *Please note again: You do not need to have any knowledge of these approaches or creative skills of any sort for us to work together.
 Nor any knowledge or understanding of trauma or neuro-science.
 What is necessary is your willingness to look at and work with your difficulties.
 There is always room for humour, joy and a sense of wonder to come into the work too.

 To conclude: I am aware that responses to trauma can vary enormously from one person to another.
 We are all born into different life circumstances and carry different ancestral,cultural, racial and gender legacies which contribute to our sense of who we are.
 Some seem fortunate in being apparently well resourced emotionally, physically and materially.
 Others less so.
 At the present time of social, political and ecological uncertainties and change we can also feel challenged in our ideas and certainties about ourselves in our life and in relation to the lives and well being of others on our planet.

 Please e mail me on email@example.com and I will try to answer any ?s you have - or you can contact me by phone on 07814401547.